 The outcome of the mitigation request is dependent on your particular circumstances.
-If your request is approved by the Mitigating Circumstances Committee then the Examination Board will decide how to apply it, given your assessment results.
-Some of the options available to the Examination Board include:
+If your request is approved by the Mitigating Circumstances Committee, then the outcome might include:

 - Permission to resit a test, or examination; - Permission to resubmit a piece of coursework; - Arrangement for an alternative mode of assessment.